cristobal/Broad-Visualizer/README.md

-## Bienvisto
+## Broad Visualizer

-This project aims to work further on the Bienvisto "Basic Interactive Extensible Network Visualization Tool" created by Miguel Santirso.
+Broad An Extensive Network Simulation Visualizer

-More documentation to come.
+This implementation is based on the work of the Bienvisto an "Basic Interactive Extensible Network Visualization Tool" created by Miguel Santirso.